yuting1214/Udacity_Proj1/README.md

 ## Summary

-Autogluon is a convenient tool when attempting to execute bunch of powerful models simultanouely.
-Howeever, its flexibility brings some complexity when.
-Therefore, it would better start from some go-to methods like RandomForest first.
-And use Autoluoon as auxiliary tool when trying to increate the complexitiy of the model.
+Autogluon is a convenient tool when attempting to execute a bunch of powerful models simultaneously.
+However, its flexibility brings some burden when trying to adjust each specific model.
+Therefore, it would be better to start with some go-to methods like RandomForest from scikit-learn first.
+And use Autoluoon as an auxiliary tool when trying to increase the complexity of the models.